What Does it Take to Be a Museum Technician or Conservator?

 Those thinking about becoming a Museum Technician or Conservator might also be interested in the following careers:

-Those who work as a Museum Technician or Conservator sometimes switch careers to one of these choices:
+Career changers with experience as a Museum Technician or Conservator sometimes find work in one of the following fields:

 References: